How Much Do Chimney Repairs Cost in 2025?

 Leaking Chimney Repair Cost

 Repairing a leaking chimney costs between $150 and $500.
 Water can enter through cracks in the chimney, leading to mold growth and wood rot.
-These cracks often occur at the roofline when flashing or sealants fail, allowing rainwater to seep inside.
-Sealing these cracks with mortar prevents further water damage and protects your home.
+These cracks often occur at the roofline when flashing or sealants fail, allowing rainwater to seep into the building.
+Sealing these cracks with mortar prevents further water damage and protects your home from further deterioration.

 Chimney Repair Costs by Material